taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 **"Thermohaline Circulation Observation Centre, Orkney Islands"**

 Dr. Fischmann: **"Members of the UN, good afternoon.
-My name is Dr. Geraldine Fischman, and I'm head of the environmental monitoring team for the Thermohaline Circulation Observation Collective, a branch of the [Rapid Climate Change program](http://www.rapid.ac.uk/).
-The TCOC has been monitoring the North Atlantic for the last 44 years, and we think we have an explanation for the recent drop in energy production by UN-deployed sea turbines."**
+My name is Dr. Geraldine Fischman, and I'm head of the environmental monitoring team for the Thermohaline Circulation Observation Collective.
+The TCOC has been monitoring the North Atlantic for the past 44 years, and we think we have an explanation for the recent drop in energy production by UN-deployed sea turbines."**

 A room-sized **INFO-SPHERE** creates photonic representations of several government leaders around the world.
 Dr. Fischmann, a tall, hook-nosed woman with incredibly built thighs walks through a 3-dimensional video recording of rivers and waterfalls *pouring* off of a glacier into the fjords surrounding it.
 Overlayed with light are labels with meta data and more in-depth treatments of certain phenomena being shown in the video, appearing when one of the photonic representations of government leaders move their gaze over that part of the video.